-3. Inflatable signs.
-Inflatable signs with a volume no greater than 27 cubic feet may be permitted but may not be displayed for more than 14 days in succession and must be removed no more than three days following any event to which they relate.
-4. Banner signs. - (a) Banners must be kept in good repair throughout the time of their display; - (b) No more than one banner may be displayed at any one time at an establishment; - (c) Banners may not exceed 24 square feet in area; - (d) Banners may not be displayed for more than 14 days in succession and must be removed no more than three days following any event to which they relate.
-Such banners may not be placed on any site more than six times within a 12-month period;
+- (3) Inflatable signs.
+Inflatable signs with a volume no greater than 27 cubic feet may be permitted but may not be displayed for more than 14 days in succession and must be removed no more than three days following any event to which they relate. - (4) Banner signs: - (a) Banners must be kept in good repair throughout the time of their display; - (b) Banners must be attached to all four corners at a minimum;

+- (c) Banners may be displayed for a period not to exceed six months; - (d) Banners may be immediately replaced.